liquibase/liquibase-docs/README.md

 Internal documentation team process
 ====================================================================

+The files in the `scripts\redirect_creation` directory comprise the Terraform configuration called by our GitHub Actions workflows for the publishing of 301 redirects to documentation websites, both staging and production.

+The publishing of site redirects is part of the overall content publishing workflow used by the Liquibase Documentation Team.

 1. Liquibase Documentation Team members publish updated content to a staging site directly from their content management system (MadCap Flare).
 2. They then create a Pull Request (PR) from a new branch to the `master` branch or sometimes make commits directly to `master` branch that adds or updates 301 redirects in the `/scripts/redirect_creation/variables.tf` file.